Here’s what happened in one of my hives this year when I installed a honey super without a queen excluder:

 The following was rewritten and updated in 2018.
 Or just skip the whole thing and browse through Rusty Burlew’s bookshelf instead.

 I was asked by someone in Newfoundland about what books they could read before they get into beekeeping as a hobby.
 I don’t think you need to read any books.
 Seriously.
 If you know how use the internet, you don’t need to buy any of the standard over-priced beekeeping books that are popular these days.
 Any of the websites maintained by David Burns, Michael Bush, Rusty Burlew, Randy Oliver, and Ron Miksha, should provide more than enough practical information on honey bees and beekeeping to help anyone get started.
 There’s a boatload of beekeeping videos on YouTube.
 Video presentations from the National Honey Show, for instance, are as good or better than anything I’ve had to pay to see locally.
-A simple search on Twitter for beekeeping reveals all kind of fascinating information about beekeeping.
+A simple search on Twitter for beekeeping reveals all kinds of fascinating information about beekeeping.
 The internet is an invaluable tool for new beekeepers, especially in a place like Newfoundland where there aren’t many beekeepers and where it’s not easy to meet up with other beekeepers.
 All of my beekeeping mentors are beekeepers I’ve gotten to know online.
 Most of what I’ve learned about beekeeping, outside of my direct experience with the bees, I’ve learned online.
 Beekeeping associations, beekeeping workshops, beekeeping books — none of them are necessary if you have a connection to the internet and you pay attention to your bees.
 But anyway…

 You have only a rudimentary understanding of beekeeping, you live in Newfoundland, and you’re wondering if there are any good books for beginners that you can read before you start ordering hives and bees and all that jazz.
 Well, I can’t think of a single book that covers all the bases, but my top recommendation for beginners online is David Burns’s Basic Beekeeping lessons.
 The preambles to his lessons can go off on various tangents, but the actual beekeeping lessons are the best I’ve found anywhere — in any book or online.
 He could easily sell the lessons in book form and make a mint.
 I studied his lessons before I did anything and referred to them all throughout my first year of beekeeping.